Dubbin History, Family Crest & Coats of Arms

-England in the enormous movement of people that followed the Norman Conquest of 1066.
-The Dubbin family lived in Gloucestershire.
+The name Dubbin was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
+The Dubbin family lived in Staffordshire.
 This family was originally from St. Aubin, Normandy, and it is from the local form of this place-name, D'Aubin, which literally translates as from Aubin, that their surname derives.

 Early Origins of the Dubbin family

 The surname Dubbin was first found in Staffordshire as a forename, Dobin de Hatton who was listed in the Assize Rolls of 1203.
 A few years later, Dobin Cusin was listed in the Curia Regis Rolls for Devon in 1221.
 The first record of the name as a surname was Hugo and Robert Dobin who were listed in the Curia Regis Rolls for Herefordshire in 1207 and later in the Assize Rolls for Berkshire in 1227.